AdmcCarthy/Investigating_Baseball_Data/README.rst

 AwardsPlayers gives a value that could be manipulated into a number of awards per player.

+Processed to find the number of times a player has recieved an award.

+Awards go back to 1877, however the occurence of awards varies over time as the number of awards given out per year changes.

 ^^^^^^^^^^^
 AllStarFull
 ^^^^^^^^^^^

 AllStarFull could also give a number of times present in the All Star game classifier.

+Processed to find the number of times a player has played in an all star game.

 Data only begins at 1933.
 The highest number of occurences in all star games is 25 by aaronha01.